How the ketogenic diet reduced my ME/CFS symptoms

 In this post I’ll explain my journey so far.
 In short, in my opinion, the answer is yes – it’s definitely worth it!
 Let me tell you why…

 At the beginning of February 2017 I started my transition to the ketogenic way of life.
-It happened all at once after reading Dr Sarah Myhilll’s latest book ‘Diagnosis and Treatment of Chronic Fatigue Syndrome and Myalgic Encephalitis’.
+It happened all at once after reading just a part of Dr Sarah Myhilll’s latest book ‘Diagnosis and Treatment of Chronic Fatigue Syndrome and Myalgic Encephalitis‘.
 Dr Myhill specialises in treating patients with ME/CFS and is well loved and trusted among the CFS community.

 How did I transition?